microsoft/reactxp/samples/TodoList/README.md

 To write a module that contains platform-specific code, create a new directory under "modules", and give it the name of your module.
 Within that directory, provide platform-specific implementations named ```index.<platform>.ts[x]```.
 The aliasing mechanism also supports common fallbacks.
 For example, if you can use the same implementation for all native platforms (ios, android, windows, macos), create a file called ```index.native.ts[x]```.
 Likewise, a "universal" fallback can be provided with the name ```index.ts[x]```.

 To consume a platform-specific module elsewhere within your code, import it with an absolute path that starts with 'module/'.
-For example, if you created a module called 'linear-gradation', you would import it as follows:
+For example, if you created a module called 'linear-gradient', you would import it as follows:

 ```
-import LinearGradation from 'modules/linear-gradation';
+import LinearGradient from 'modules/linear-gradient';
 ```

 This aliasing technique is implemented primarily in the buildconfig.js file.
 Refer to the ```getModuleAliases``` function, which computes the aliases array.
 These aliases are then applied at build time by either the ```apply-aliases``` gulp step in the case of native builds or through a webpack plugin (see the "aliases" section of webpack.config.ts) for web builds.